 - Up to six months in jail

 You can also face restrictions on your driver’s license if you are convicted of a DUI in California.
+Your license may be suspended for up to three years, depending on the circumstances of your misdemeanor charges.
+However, you can obtain a restricted license to continue driving with a mandatory ignition interlock device.
 Additionally, all DUI charges in California are priorable.
-This means that the conviction will remain on your license for 10 years.
-If you are charged with a subsequent DUI in this time period, you will face harsher penalties.
+This means that the conviction will remain on your license for ten years.
+You will face harsher penalties if you are charged with a subsequent DUI in this time period.

-Make sure you take after the fact DUI charges seriously by contacting a criminal defense lawyer in Los Angeles now at (310) 997-4688.
+Make sure you take after the fact DUI charges seriously by contacting a criminal DUI defense lawyer in Los Angeles from our firm.

 Special Considerations for After the Fact DUIs

-Many DUI cases in California are based on the results of a driver’s blood alcohol content (BAC) tests or field sobriety tests (FSTs).
-However, police officers cannot really use these tests if you are accused of an after the fact DUI, as they could not measure your BAC immediately.
+Many DUI cases in California are based on a driver’s blood alcohol content (BAC) tests or field sobriety tests (FSTs).
+However, police officers cannot use these tests if you are accused of an after the fact DUI, as they could not measure your BAC immediately.

 After the fact DUI charges are often based on the witness testimony of others.
 If someone claimed that they saw you drinking and then saw you drive a vehicle, for example, it could lead to after the fact DUI charges.
 These charges may be bolstered if someone: